- How do I apply for a Standard Chartered Home Loan?

 - How do I repay the loan?

-You can repay the loan in Equated Monthly Installments (EMI's) using the ECS facility, or a direct account debit (only for Standard Chartered Bank Account holders).
+You can repay the loan in Equated Monthly Installments (EMI's) using the NACH facility, or a direct account debit (only for Standard Chartered Bank Account holders).

 - Can I prepay my loan?

 You can pre-pay your loan with preclosure charges of 5% anytime after completion of 12 EMIs by giving the bank a 21 day notice.

 - Do I need to open an account with Standard Chartered Bank for availing and/or servicing the loan?

 We will encourage you to start a banking relationship with us so that we will be able to offer a host of other value added services, which are complementary to the loan, however opening an account with us is not mandatory.

 - Do I get special privileges as a Standard Chartered Customer?

 As a Standard Chartered Customer, you will be offered special interest rates, asked for minimal documentation and your application will be processed on priority.